Din sökning matchade inga resultat.

 Access information about you

-In order to exercise your right to access your online information stored in the Oracle Marketing & Data Cloud, you can use the Oracle Data Cloud Registry (‘Registry’) to view the online segments Oracle has associated with your device.
-By accessing this Registry, you can view the types of third-party interest segments that are shared with or sold to Oracle Data Cloud customers.
-Please note that the interest segments you see within the Registry is information from the profile associated with the specific browser, computer or device that you are using to visit the Registry.
-You may see different segments when viewing the Registry from a different browser, computer or device.
+In order to exercise your right to access your online information processed by Oracle Advertising, you can use the Oracle Advertising Registry (‘Registry’) to view the online segments Oracle has associated with your device.
+By accessing this Registry, you can view the types of third-party interest segments that are shared with or sold to Oracle Advertising customers.
+Please note that the interest segments you see within the Registry is information from the profile associated with the specific browser, computer, or device that you are using to visit the Registry.
+You may see different segments when viewing the Registry from a different browser, computer, or device.
 For a complete picture of the segments associated with all of your browsers and devices, we therefore recommend using these different browsers and devices when accessing the Registry.

-To request access to your offline information, please visit the Oracle Data Cloud access site, available at https://datacloudoptout.oracle.com/request-your-data.
+To request access to your offline information, please visit the Oracle Advertising access site, available at https://datacloudoptout.oracle.com/request-your-data.
 While the majority of offline access requests can be handled quickly, complex requests may take more research and time.
 In such cases, you will be contacted regarding the nature of the request and appropriate next steps within 45 days from the date of receipt of your request.
-Upon visiting the Oracle Data Cloud access site, you will be asked to verify your identity to submit your request.
+Upon visiting the Oracle Advertising access site, you will be asked to verify your identity to submit your request.
 If you cannot verify your request via the online portal, you can submit a written request via postal mail to the Oracle Global Data Protection Officer at the address below with a copy of a government-issued ID or other proof of identity for verification purposes.
 We cannot provide access to offline data unless Oracle can verify the identity of the individual making the request.
-The Oracle Data Cloud only processes offline data on residents within the United States.
+Oracle Advertising only processes offline personal information on residents within the United States.

-We do not intentionally collect or share personal information of children under 16 years of age.
-Further, we prohibit our Oracle Data Cloud partners from providing Oracle with personal information from sites directed to children under the age of 16 or from consumers whose age these companies know to be under the age of 16.
+We do not intentionally collect or share personal information of children under 16 years of age or allow the creation of segments targeting children under 16 years of age.
+Further, we prohibit our Oracle Advertising partners from providing Oracle with personal information from sites directed to children under the age of 16 or from consumers whose age these companies know to be under the age of 16.